alex-hhh/ActivityLog2/docs/README.md

 suite is to ensure that the application builds and packages cleanly and that the data storage and basic data operations work.

-Tests can also be run manually using the following commands:
+Tests can also be run manually using commands such as:

     raco test test/db-test.rkt
     raco test test/df-test.rkt